-Demolition in Germany vs. Switzerland - The differences in demolition techniques
+Demolition in Germany vs. Switzerland - the differences in demolition techniques

 At first glance, demolition may seem quite straightforward: you take an old building and tear it down piece by piece.
 However, the methods of deconstruction vary significantly across different countries.
 A prime example of this can be found in the contrasting demolition techniques employed in Germany and Switzerland.